- Importing a Vehicle into the United States

 Is There Way to Import a Vehicle Duty-Free?

-- S. citizens who have been employed abroad may import a foreign vehicle duty-free if they enter the United States for a visit, claim nonresident status and export the vehicle when they leave the country.
+- S. citizens who have been employed abroad may import a foreign vehicle duty-free if they enter the United States for a visit, claim nonresident status and export the van when they leave the country.
 This applies to government employees as well as civilians.

 Valuable Resources: